-Cost-share assistance is made available to Virginia's 47 local Districts to enable them to support and assist in addressing state soil and water initiatives.
+Cost-share funding assistance is provided to Virginia's 47 local Districts to enable them to support and assist agricultural producers in addressing state soil and water initiatives.
 District boards are made up of locally-elected directors and appointed persons.

-- Provide cost-share assistance to 47 Districts in support of water quality. - Provide Districts with adequate financial support to enable them to deliver programs consistent with applicable regulatory and statutory requirements. - Allocate cost-share assistance funding to target those areas that have the greatest potential to generate agricultural nonpoint source pollution.
+- Provide cost-share funding assistance to 47 Districts in support of water quality initiatives. - Provide Districts with adequate financial support to deliver programs consistent with applicable regulatory and statutory requirements. - Allocate cost-share assistance funding to target those areas that have the greatest potential to generate agricultural nonpoint source pollution. - Enhance the Virginia Agricultural Best Management Cost-Share Program (VACS) to ensure the efficient implementation of BMPs on agricultural lands to meet the Chesapeake Bay Watershed Implementation Plan (WIP) goals by 2025.

-- Number of agricultural acres with conservation best management practices state-funded through the Department's agricultural cost-share program, in support of statewide water quality goals. - " Provide technical support for Soil and Water Conservation Districts (Districts).
+- Number of agricultural acres with conservation best management practices state-funded through the Department's agricultural cost-share program, in support of statewide water quality goals. - " Provide administrative and operational funding to Soil and Water Conservation Districts (Districts) to support their effective local delivery of soil and water conservation programs, services, and flood control.